 Beginning each May, we request parent information on transportation needs for the following school year.
 This is completed online and by paper versions.
 This process is only for currently enrolled students only.
 One form should be completed for each student.
 This form should be completed even if your child does not use school bus transportation.
 All alternate transportation requests are cleared out at the end of the school year, and are not carried over to the following year.
 All out of zone requests should be completed with the office of Student Services at the School Administration Office.
-Should you have any questions or concerns please send an email to Amber Kilburn, Routing Specialist amberkilburn@spsk12.net or Annette McLamb, Routing Specialist annettemclamb@spsk12.net or Annettemclamb@spsk12.net
+Should you have any questions or concerns please send an email to Amber Kilburn, Routing Specialist amberkilburn@spsk12.net or Annette McLamb, Routing Specialist annettemclamb@spsk12.net.
+This will be available for completion through June 30, 2022.